 This popular program combines a classic liberal arts education with today's need for flexibility and practical skills.

-To date, more than 300 people have earned this degree at Penn State Brandywine.
+To date, more than 400 students have earned a degree in Letters, Arts, and Sciences (LAS) at Penn State Brandywine.
 Graduates are working in management, finance, law, communications, marketing, and dozens of other professional fields.

 The program includes four core skills requirements: research proficiency, critical thinking, application of theory, and communications skills.
 In consultation with an academic adviser, you design your own program, selecting upper level courses that support your interests and goals.
 You may follow a study track in Humanities, Social and Behavioral Sciences, or Liberal Studies, and you may create a minor in one of six academic areas.
 You must write a proposal explaining your choice of courses.

 The program is especially attractive to adult students who have some college credits and want an interdisciplinary program and to students who wish to prepare for specialized careers for which there are no specific academic majors available.
 For example, one graduate designed his LASCC program to prepare for a career as an environmental advocate by integrating study in rhetoric and science.
 Another graduate, a successful science writer, used the LASCC program flexibility to concentrate on science and English to prepare for her profession.

 For more information on the program, send email directly to Patricia Hillen, Senior Instructor in English, at firstname.lastname@example.org or call her at 610-892-1372.